All Episodes

 And over these many years of broadcast service, many of you have called and accused me of being a lapdog to the Bush administration, a lackey.

-Now it's not that I'm looking for that.
+Now, it's not that I'm looking for that.

-If I did, I'd be in an insane asylum long ago.
+If I did, I'd be in an insane asylum long ago in a straitjacket with no hope for ever getting out.

-I'm just I just it's easy for people to throw these charges around and so forth.
+It's easy for people to throw these charges around and so forth.

 Just a few little observations here.

-By the way, Congressman William Jefferson, Democrat Louisiana now officially indicted.
+By the way, Congressman William Jefferson, Democrat Louisiana, now officially indicted.

 How many pages is it?

-Is it nine 94 96 pages, sixteen counts in the uh in the indictment?
+Is it 94, 96 pages, 16 counts in the indictment?

-You know, I I could be mistaken about this, and if I am, you'll be the first to know.
+You know, I could be mistaken about this, and if I am, you'll be the first to know.

 The Republicans put that rule in.

-The Democrats demand they were trying to show that they could be fair when they were running the House of Representatives.
+They were trying to show that they could be fair when they were running the House of Representatives.

 If any member of the leadership were indicted, he would have to resign.

-That's what happened to the lay.
+That's what happened to Delay.

 But I don't know that there's any Democrat rule regarding their members saying they have to resign.

-And of course, Congressman William Jefferson, Democrat Louisiana, is from New Orleans, and he is the most powerful member of Congress from that uh hurricane ravaged the city.
+And he is the most powerful member of Congress from that hurricane ravaged city.

-And we're just I'm still sitting here wondering whether or not the Democrats in the House, the Pelosi gang is going to run him out of there.
+And we're just, I'm still sitting here wondering whether or not the Democrats in the House, the Pelosi gang, is going to run him out of there and make him resign.

-Uh I wouldn't be surprised if they don't.
+I wouldn't be surprised if they don't.

-I wouldn't be surprised if they come out and start saying that, well, he's uh most Congress powerful Congress in New Orleans, they're still going through the aftershocks of Hurricane Katrina, post-traumatic stress disorder, the death toll continues to mount.
+I wouldn't be surprised if they come out and start saying that, well, he's the most powerful Congress in New Orleans.

-We can't do any more damage to New Orleans by stripping from them.
+We can't do any more damage to New Orleans by stripping from them their most powerful member of the House of Representatives.

 And then, of course, it'll blame it on Gonzalez.